todocono/bot5/ESP/WinterRobot/lib/BleComm/README.md

 #### Command 0 - Set Movement and Speed of Motors

-Set movement and speed of motors.
+Set the movement and speed of motors.

 Payload format: